aep/aep.github.io/_posts/2019-02-04-rust-async-without-the-noise.md

     drop(channel);
 ```

-this is the most bizzare and abusive part. it moves a resource into a closure that is held inside the tokio task queue until the previous future completed.
+This is the most bizzare and abusive part.
+It moves a resource into a closure that is held inside the tokio task queue until the previous future completed.
 This is nessesary because combinators completely break RAII.
 If you don't do this, you'll get absurd race conditions and madening problems like stuck task queues when a resource is droped before its task completes.